CompassAD: Intent-Driven 3D Affordance Grounding in Functionally Competing Objects: Experiments

 \section{Experiments}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\textbf{Evaluation Metrics.} Following prior work~\citep{deng2021iad,li2024laso,xu2024glance}, we report four metrics: aIoU, AUC, SIM, and MAE, evaluated on Seen and Unseen query splits to assess affordance prediction accuracy and language generalization, respectively.
+\textbf{Evaluation metrics.} Following prior works~\cite{deng2021iad,li2024laso,xu2024glance}, we report four metrics: aIoU, AUC, SIM, and MAE, evaluated on the seen and unseen query splits to assess affordance prediction accuracy and language generalization, respectively.

-\textbf{Implementation Details.} We adopt Uni3D~\citep{zhou2023uni3d} ($D{=}512$) as the point encoder and RoBERTa~\citep{liu2019roberta} as the text encoder, followed by a Transformer decoder.
-All models are trained for 15 epochs with batch size 96 on 2$\times$RTX PRO 6000 96\,GB GPUs, using AdamW~\citep{loshchilov2019decoupled} with a cosine learning rate schedule and weight decay $10^{-3}$.
-Module-specific learning rates are set to $3{\times}10^{-4}$ (\ici{}), $1{\times}10^{-4}$ (\bcr{}), and $1{\times}10^{-6}$ (text encoder), with gradient clipping at 1.0 and 5.0 for backbones and auxiliary modules, respectively.
-We leverage Mitsuba3~\citep{jakob2024mitsuba} to convert the point clouds into high quality rendered images.
+\textbf{Implementation details.} We adopt Uni3D~\cite{zhou2023uni3d} ($D{=}512$) as the point encoder and RoBERTa~\cite{liu2019roberta} as the text encoder, followed by a Transformer decoder.
+All models are trained for 15 epochs with batch size 96 on 2$\times$RTX PRO 6000 96\,GB GPUs using AdamW~\cite{loshchilov2019decoupled} with a cosine schedule and weight decay $10^{-3}$; module-specific learning rates and gradient clipping are listed in the appendix.

-\textbf{Baselines.} We compare against seven representative baselines, all retrained on \ours{} with identical splits and training settings: IAGNet~\citep{luo2022grounded}, GREAT~\citep{tai2024great}, PointRefer~\citep{li2024laso}, GLANCE~\citep{xu2024glance}, 3D-SPS~\citep{luo20223d}, ReLA~\citep{liu2023gres}, and ReferTrans~\citep{li2021referring}.
-We follow the baseline adaptation protocol of LASO~\citep{li2024laso} for methods originally designed for image-conditioned or 2D referring segmentation.
+\textbf{Baselines.} We compare against seven representative baselines, all retrained on \ours{} with identical splits and training settings: IAGNet~\cite{luo2022grounded}, GREAT~\cite{tai2024great}, PointRefer~\cite{li2024laso}, GLANCE~\cite{xu2024glance}, 3D-SPS~\cite{luo20223d}, ReLA~\cite{liu2023gres}, and ReferTrans~\cite{li2021referring}.
+We follow the baseline adaptation protocol of LASO~\cite{li2024laso} for methods originally designed for image-conditioned or 2D referring segmentation.

-\subsection{Experimental Results}
+\subsection{Experimental results}

-\textbf{Quantitative Results.} As shown in Table~\ref{tab:main}, \model{} outperforms all baselines on both \textit{Test-Seen} and \textit{Test-Unseen} settings.
-On \textit{Test-Seen}, \model{} achieves an aIoU of 18.20, surpassing the previous state-of-the-art method GLANCE by 4.02.
-In addition, \model{} attains the highest scores across all metrics, including AUC (89.2), SIM (0.368), and the lowest MAE (0.061), indicating stronger alignment with query semantics and more precise affordance predictions.
-On the more challenging \textit{Test-Unseen} split, \model{} also demonstrates significant gains, with an aIoU of 15.36, outperforming GLANCE by 3.54.
-Similar improvements are observed in all other metrics, highlighting the model's robust generalization to novel objects and language instructions.
-These results confirm the effectiveness of our method in multi-object affordance recognition and intent-driven instruction understanding, and highlight its potential applicability in real-world scenarios where unseen object instances and arbitrary instructions must be handled accurately.
+\textbf{Quantitative results.} As shown in \cref{tab:main}, \model{} outperforms all baselines on both splits.
+On \textit{Test-Seen}, it surpasses the previous state of the art GLANCE by 4.02 aIoU and achieves the best score on every metric.
+The advantage carries over to the harder \textit{Test-Unseen} split (+3.54 aIoU over GLANCE), confirming robust generalisation to novel objects and instructions.